congma/pysrun/README.en.markdown

 ### Background process

-After successful login, a daemon process will run in background.
-It sends to the server a heartbeat packet every one minute, keeping the connection alive.
+After successful login, two daemon processes will run in background.
+One of them waits on further `login`, `logout` or `kick` commands, and the other sends the server a heartbeat packet every one minute, keeping the connection alive.
 This is a new feature absent in the old Linux client.
-After a new login, logout or kick operation the daemon will receive a command to shut down, and will do so in one minute.
-It will also exit when another user does a kick operation successfully.
+After a new login, logout or kick operation the daemons will receive a command to shut down, and will do so immediately.
+They will also exit in one minute after another user does a kick operation successfully, or the connection becomes otherwise unavailable.
 (Keeping the connection alive after being kicked is useless.)

-The daemon receives the command from the main program via the named pipe `~/.pysrun.fifo`.
+The daemons monitor each other, and one will immediately exit if the other dies.

+The daemons exit with code 0 on normal termination, and a non-zero status otherwise.

+During normal operation the monitor daemon opens a UNIX domain socket at `/tmp/pysrun.socket`.
 Undefined behavior would occur if the file is made unavailable during the daemon's lifetime.

-The daemon exits with code 0 on normal termination, and a non-zero status otherwise.

 ### Examples